ShreyaDevagiri/EHR-BLOCKCHAIN/README.md

 #### 2. Start a local server

-- Open a new terminal window and navigate to `/YOUR_PROJECT_DIRECTORY/app/`.
+- Open a new terminal window and navigate to `/YOUR_PROJECT_DIRECTORY/src/`.
 - Run `npm start`.
 - Open `localhost:3000` on your browser.
 - That's it!
 The dApp is up and running locally.

+#### 3. Watch the demo video for running this program

+- open media folder
+- watch the demo video you will get an idea.